Usher (musician): 2021–present: Residencies, Coming Home, and Super Bowl LVIII halftime show

+On September 24, 2023, Usher announced that he will headline the Super Bowl LVIII halftime show, held at the Allegiant Stadium in Las Vegas, Nevada.
+He described the opportunity as "an honour of a lifetime" that he will finally be able to check off his bucket list.
+In addition, he announced in an Apple Music interview with Zane Lowe that his ninth studio album, Coming Home, would be released on February 11, 2024, the same day it was reported that he would perform at the Super Bowl.
+The album debuted at number two on the US Billboard 200.
+The album's second single, "Ruin" (featuring Pheelz), was released on February 2, 2024, along with its accompanying music video.
+It was directed by Dave Meyers and shot on an iPhone 15 Pro.
+On February 6, Usher announced the Usher: Past Present Future 24-stop tour, which will visit North America and Europe.
+Due to overwhelming demand, it expanded from 24 to 58 shows.
+On June 30, 2024, Usher was honoured with the Lifetime Achievement Award at the 24th BET Awards for his notable contributions to the music industry.
+In October 2024, Usher was named the 11th "Greatest Pop Star of the 21st Century" by Billboard.

 Artistry

 Musical style and influences

 Usher's music is generally R&B, but also incorporates pop among other genres.
 Elias Leight of Rolling Stone wrote that "catching pop's waves has always been one of Usher's greatest strengths, whether that means collaborating with Lil Jon when crunk was going mainstream or charging into EDM".
 Complex stated that Usher provided some of "the best of pop music in R&B".
 His narratives have an autobiographical nature of emphasis on lifestyle, relationships and love, resembling "an R&B Casanova".
 Usher was new jack swing oriented, while My Way contained influences of soul.
 8701 "introduces touches of '80s rock guitar and the minimal rhythm of '80s hip hop" displaying versatility, according to NME's Lucy O'Brien.
 Confessions is viewed as a "top-of-the-line pop-soul showcase", with established critic Robert Hilburn of Los Angeles Times seeing lead single "Yeah!" as something Michael Jackson would have created "if he still had the old Thriller magic".
 Here I Stand was noted as more ballad-heavy by critics, where the title track's usage of jazz notably drew comparisons to Stevie Wonder.
 Raymond V Raymond was described as a "skillful fusion of R&B/hip-hop/pop" by Billboard.
-Looking 4 Myself further explored progressive R&B, hip hop ballads and synth pop, with its overall sound coined "hybrid pop" for its dynamic incorporation of EDM, dubstep, neo soul and funk.
+Looking 4 Myself further explored progressive R&B, hip hop ballads, and synth pop, with its overall sound coined "hybrid pop" for its dynamic incorporation of EDM, dubstep, neo soul, and funk.
 Hard II Love sees Rolling Stone's Maura Johnston view it to "stretch the boundaries of R&B while winding toward the brooding atmospherics that have enveloped much of pop over the past 12 months".